-There are a great many of extra curricular opportunities for the children provided through a mixture of free and paid clubs before and after school.
-These change each term, however amongst our most popular are: running, judo, cricket, ukulele, and choir.
+There are a great many extra curricular opportunities for the children provided through a mixture of free and paid clubs before and after school.
+These change each term, however amongst our most popular are: running, judo, cricket and choir.
 Our sports teams are always highly successful - Take a look at our Sports News page!

-For more detail on what each individual class (or year group) is studying, please take a look at the relevant Topic Webs.
+For more detail on what each individual class (or year group) is studying, please take a look at the relevant class page.
 If you require further information about our curriculum please contact your child’s class teacher or if you are a visitor to the site please contact the Office.

 For information on the National Curriculum follow this link, or read the Parents Guide to the New Curriculum & Assessment.